FrankBijnen/ExifToolGui/Docs/Readme Shell integration.txt

 Notes:

-- If you enable 'When minimized move to tray', the tray icon provides these function.
+- If you enable 'When minimized move to tray', the tray icon provides these functions.

   - Left click will restore the main window.
   - Right click shows a popup menu with the version and an option to reset the window sizes to default.